SiddharthSham/SiddharthSham/README.md

-I'm a creative freelance developer who is passionate about motion and interaction design, and I specialise in creating highly performant interactive web experiences.
+I'm a creative developer who is passionate about motion and interaction design, and I specialise in creating highly performant interactive web experiences.
 I'm open to exciting and innovative projects, with a focus on performance and great design!

 <table align="">
     <tr>